Mightybaac/CRM-in-Rails/README.md

-Run terminal command commands in the terminal to generate the Note model and also add the association of the note to the customer model by adding has_many :notes in the customer model.
+Run app/terminal-command commands in the terminal to generate the Note model and also add the association of the note to the customer model by adding has_many :notes in the customer model.

 To organize a database for the CRM-in-Rails, you can follow these steps: